Ontropix/whowhat/README.md

 - StructureMap as IoC container
 - PushSharp for push notification

-The server has been hosted in Azure - 2 server instance, 1 MongoDB virtual machine, 1 Redis.
+The server has been hosted in Azure - 2 server instances, 1 MongoDB virtual machine, 1 Redis.
 Redis was used as session storage as well as contained current users' score